chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/index.md

     - Flash the firmware directly through your browser

 !!! info "Setting Up an MQTT Observer Node?"
     MQTT helps forward node traffic to the internet.
-This helps us visualize the network through our [analyzers](../../../corescope/index.md).
+This helps us visualize the network through our [analyzers](../../../analyzers/index.md).
 If you plan to configure your node as an MQTT observer, read the [Setup MQTT](../mqtt.md) guide.

+!!! warning "nRF52 Node Users"
+    If you are installing firmware on an nRF52-based device (RAK4631, XIAO nRF52840, T1000-E, ProMicro NRF52840, etc.), **read the [OTAFIX Bootloader](../advanced-firmware.md#otafix-bootloader-nrf52-devices) section before proceeding**.
+Installing the OTAFIX bootloader first will save you significant trouble with OTA updates and failed flashes.

+!!! tip "Planning a Solar ESP Node?"
+    If you are setting up a solar-powered ESP32 node, check out [EasySkyMesh](../advanced-firmware.md#easyskymesh-power-saving-firmware) before choosing your firmware.
+Its PowerSaving builds are purpose-built for low-power deployments and will dramatically extend your battery life.

 !!! tip "Next Steps"
     View the [Configuring MeshCore](configure.md) page to configure your node.